 LUXURY – Hotel Santa Maria

-The Hotel Santa Maria is set in Trastevere, on the bank of the Tiber River, which is one of the most charming and authentic neighborhoods of Rome’s historic centre.
-Housed in a converted 16th-century convent, this is an intimate hotel which offers a personalised service.
-Its guest rooms all look out onto the internal garden complete with orange trees, flowers and Mediterranean greenery.
+The Hotel Santa Maria is set in Trastevere, on the bank of the Tiber River, which is one of the most charming and authentic neighborhoods of Rome’s historic center.
+Housed in a converted 16th-century convent, this is an intimate hotel that offers a personalized service.
+Its guest rooms all look out onto the internal garden complete with orange trees, flowers, and Mediterranean greenery.

 MID-RANGE – Donna Camilla Savelli

 Designed by Baroque architect Borromini, the Donna Camilla Savelli is a former monastery in Rome’s popular Trastevere area.
 It offers a garden, elegant and sober rooms, and free WiFi throughout.
 The property dates back to the 17th-century and features exposed wooden beams on the ceilings and precious stuccoes.
 The terrace at the Camilla Savelli offers views of the Eternal City.

 Set in a historical building in Rome’s lively Trastevere district, Casa Di Santa Francesca Romana a Ponte Rotto offers air-conditioned rooms with free WiFi.
 Classically furnished rooms at Casa Di Santa Francesca come with satellite TV and tiled floors.
 A sweet and savory breakfast is provided daily and can be enjoyed in the courtyard in fine weather.

 5. Testaccio – Best place to stay in Rome for foodies

 Nobody will blame you if you’re visiting Rome entirely for the purpose of Italian gastronomy!
 If food is top of your agenda then the best part of Rome to stay in has to be Testaccio.